Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reoart30/index.md

 Alternatively, add 10 or 12 drops to a warm bath.

-This 30ml bottle contains 100% pure essential oils that can be used for a variety of uses, including:
+This 30ml bottle contains 100% pure essential oils that can be used in a variety of ways, including:

 \- add to your own carrier oil